allan-bonadio/recruit-o-dex/README.md

 ## backups

-I'm installing the apr 2020 archive as collection with this command mongorestore --db=jobs --collection=rec2020  recruiters.bson

 See backup directory for all the backup tools and archives.

+Probably easiest to just use restore.sh in the backups dir.

+raw example, not sure if it even still works: I'm installing the apr 2020 archive as collection with this command

+mongorestore --db=jobs --collection=rec2020  recruiters.bson

+# Buglist / Wishlist

+- control panel: make tabs for different parts, it's too crouded!
+	• info for the initial blanks
+	• one for JD only
+	• one for JSON only
+	• one for engagements

+- want a way to copy info for a recruiter from other records

+- insert more fields into copyout for Quick+ button for Calendar

+- fix lint warnings

 # ----✁--------- react boilerplate readme ------✁--------